 news & updates

 SEARCHING FAMILY RECORDS

-  Almost every week we get an inquiry via this web site asking for

-  information, photos or military records of past members of the Regiment.
+Almost every week we get an inquiry asking for information, photos or military records of past members of the Regiment.
 This most often concerns veterans of World War II.
-Please know that ALL

-  personal records of members of the Regiment are sent to National Defence

-  Headquarters then on to Library and Archives Canada immediately after

-  release from the Army.
-We have some photos, a copy of the 1939-1945 War
+ALL personal records of members of the Regiment are sent to National Defence Headquarters then on to Library and Archives Canada immediately after release from the Army.
+Go to the link LIBRARY & ARCHIVES CANADA below or consult the PowerPoint below on how to access military records of family members.

-  Diary (most without names) and copies of Part I Orders, i.e. personal

-  movements.
-In the vast number of cases we cannot help since we don\\\'t have

-  the records.
-Consult the PowerPoint below on how to access military records

-  of family members.
 Thanks for your cooperation.

 REGIMENTAL MANUAL UPDATED

 The Regimental Manual (Change 7) linked on this Home Page has been approved by the Senate and is the most up-to-date source for customs, dinners and dress.
 Since the original version was issued in 2010 there have been major changes and corrections.
 The latest changes include updated criteria and conditions for the selection of honorary appointments; entitles the Drum Major to wear a sword belt and claymore with DEU #1 and Ceremonial #1; and describes when the various orders of Patrol Dress - Historical are worn.